 We are a clinical stage pharmaceutical company with a limited operating history.
 We have incurred net losses since our formation in 1997.
-In particular, we incurred net losses of \$9.7 million in 2015 and \$20.8 million in 2016, respectively, and \$15.9 million and \$26.1 million for the nine months ended September 30, 2016 and 2017, respectively.
-As of September 30, 2017, we had an accumulated deficit of \$89.8 million.
+In particular, we incurred net losses of \$9.7 million in 2015 and \$20.8 in 2016.
+As of December 31, 2016, we had an accumulated deficit of \$63.7 million.
 Our losses have resulted principally from expenses incurred in research and development of our product candidates and from general and administrative expenses that we have incurred while building our business infrastructure.
-We expect to continue to incur net losses for the foreseeable future as we continue to invest in research and development and seek to obtain regulatory approval and commercialization of our product candidates.
-The extent of our future operating losses and the timing of generating revenues and becoming profitable are highly uncertain, and we may never achieve or sustain profitability.
+We expect to continue to incur net losses for the foreseeable future, as we continue to invest in research and development and seek to obtain regulatory approval and commercialization of our product candidates.
+The extent of our future operating losses and the timing of becoming profitable are highly uncertain, and we may never achieve or sustain profitability.
 We anticipate that our expenses will increase substantially as we:

-- initiate and conduct the Phase III clinical trials and long-term safety studies for TWIN, SIRS-T and VERED, which we refer to collectively as our branded product candidates, and continue the research and development of future branded product candidates; - continue the development, bioequivalence and other studies required for ANDA submissions for our generic product candidates; - seek to enhance our technology platform; - seek regulatory approvals for any product candidate that successfully completes clinical development; - potentially establish a sales, marketing and distribution infrastructure and commercial manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our transition to being a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- initiate and conduct the Phase III clinical trials and long term safety studies for VERED, TWIN, SIRS-T and E-06, which we refer to collectively as our branded product candidates, and continue the research and development of future branded product candidates; - continue the development, bioequivalence and other studies required for ANDA submissions for our generic product candidate ivermectin cream, 1% and other generic product candidates; - seek to enhance our technology platform; - seek regulatory approvals for any product candidate that successfully completes clinical development; - potentially establish a sales, marketing and distribution infrastructure and commercial manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - obtain freedom to operate for our technologies and product candidates; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our transition to a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.

 To date, we have financed our operations primarily through private placements of equity securities and loans from our controlling shareholder.
-We have devoted a significant portion of our financial resources and efforts to developing our product candidates and conducting pre-clinical studies and our clinical trials for TWIN, VERED, and ivermectin cream, 1%.
+We have devoted a significant portion of our financial resources and efforts to developing our product candidates and conducting nonclinical studies and our clinical trials for VERED, TWIN, SIRS-T, E-06, and ivermectin cream, 1%.
 We have not completed development of any of our product candidates.
 To become and remain profitable, we must succeed in developing and eventually commercializing product candidates that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials for our product candidates, discovering and developing additional product candidates, obtaining regulatory approval for any product candidates that successfully complete clinical trials, establishing manufacturing and marketing capabilities and ultimately selling any product candidates for which we may obtain regulatory approval.
+This will require us to be successful in a range of challenging activities, including completing nonclinical studies and clinical trials for our product candidates, discovering and developing additional product candidates, obtaining regulatory approval for any product candidates that successfully complete clinical trials, establishing manufacturing and marketing capabilities and ultimately selling any product candidates for which we may obtain regulatory approval.
 We are only in the preliminary stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenue that is significant enough to achieve profitability.